Bumppinee/Part-2/README.md

 # Part-2
-second attempt at understanding git
+second attempt at understanding git # to improve is to change.